kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Improved styling of Docs

 With a few new tweaks in the style of the Docs section, we improved its readability.
-The font size change, better spacing, and sections separation make the reading more pleasurable now.
+The font size change, better spacing, and sections separation make the reading more pleasurable.

 Another important change is the width of the content container.
 It is now consistent with the GitHub UI, which significantly improves the contributor experience.
 All images and diagrams that you see in the pull request are the same in terms of the width and size with what we render on `kyma-project.io` or in the documentation in the Console.